simonqv/INDA/README.md

 ![push and pop](https://upload.wikimedia.org/wikipedia/commons/b/b4/Lifo_stack.png)

-**Your task** is to describe this abstract data type in Java by writing an interface named Stack, using the exact 5 headers given above.
+**Your task** is to describe this abstract data type in Java by writing an interface named `Stack`, using the exact 5 method headers given above.
 Don't forget the documentation, it's extra important in an interface, where there's no program code.

 > **Assistant's requirement:** The interface must use generics!

+> **Assistant's requirement:** The interface must be called Stack, not StackInterface!

 > **Assistant's note:** All members of an interface in Java are implicitly
 > `public` (unless explicitly declared otherwise).
 It is therefore standard